sebnitu/vrembem/packages/drawer/README.md

 <button data-drawer-toggle="drawer-id">...</button>
 ```

-Drawer dialogs—the dialog elements within a drawer—are defined using the `drawer__dialog` class.
+The dialog element of a drawer is defined using the `drawer__dialog` class.
 Along with a role attribute (e.g. `role="dialog"`), authors should provide drawer dialogs with [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) and [`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) attributes if applicable to further improve accessibility.
 The `aria-modal` attribute is applied automatically based on the drawers current mode (either `modal` or `inline`).

 ```html
 <aside id="drawer-id" class="drawer">